WFLC: WFLC

 As the 1990s began, and more socioeconomic changes had come to Northeast Miami-Dade County and much of Hialeah and Miami's southern suburbs, rock formats all began to fight for a smaller audience.
 Cox abandoned the fight to start an adult contemporary war that would last for nearly 25 years.

 On May 11, 1990, Cox flipped the station to hot adult contemporary as WFLC, "Coast 97.3".
 The station positioned itself between contemporary hit radio (CHR) leader WHYI and soft music outlet WLYF.
 WFLC's hot AC format stayed in place for nearly 24 years, becoming famous for their "Totally 80s Weekends" under Director of Programming, Gary Williams.

 On January 16, 2014, despite top 5 ratings ranking, the airstaff and social media of WFLC began teasing an announcement to come the following day, January 17, at 10 am.
 At that time, after playing "That's All" by Genesis, WFLC shifted to CHR as Hits 97.3, putting it in direct competition with WHYI.
 The first song as "Hits" was "Timber" by Miami native Pitbull, featuring Kesha.

-On March 27, 2020, the station temporarily rebranded as 97.3 Quarantine Radio in reference to Florida's stay-at-home order due to the COVID-19 pandemic, adding commercial-free dance mixes twice-daily.
-The Quarantine Radio branding was dropped in late-May, with the station then promoting itself as being "under construction", and teasing an announcement on June 3.
+On March 27, 2020, the station temporarily rebranded as 97.3 Quarantine Radio in reference to Florida's stay-at-home order due to the COVID-19 pandemic, adding commercial-free dance music mixshows at 9 a.m. and 5 p.m. daily ("Fit Mixes").
+The Quarantine Radio branding was dropped in late-May, after which the station began promoting itself as being "under construction", and teasing an announcement on June 3.
 At that time, WFLC relaunched the Hits format with a new on-air lineup and morning show, while maintaining the existing CHR format.
 Despite the relaunch, the station failed to make any more traction than before, holding a 2.6 share in the Nielsen Audio Ratings for August 2021, significantly behind that of WHYI, but slightly ahead of WPOW.

 On September 23, director of operations Jill Strada left WFLC as part of a series of layoffs by Cox Media.
-The following morning at 6 am, the station began stunting for six hours with a loop of songs containing the word "rhythm" in their titles; at noon, the station flipped to a rhythmic hot adult contemporary format under the Hits branding, now positioned as "The Rhythm of Miami".
+The following morning at 6 a.m., the station began stunting for six hours with a loop of songs containing the word "rhythm" in their titles; at noon, the station flipped to a rhythmic hot adult contemporary format under the Hits branding, now positioned as "The Rhythm of Miami".
 Mediabase still reported WFLC as a Top 40 station until around June 2022, when it officially moved to the hot AC panel.